erick2307/sip_mss_4cast/README.md

 ## Usage

-1. Download the MSS data and store unipped in `HOME_DIR` directory.
+1. Download the MSS data and store unzipped in `HOME_DIR` directory.
 2. Create an `.env` file with the following contents:

     ```text